ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 ```
 {: screen}

-Also capture the image checksum for verification once the image is transferred to a {{site.data.keyword.powerSys_notm}} AIX instance for restoration.
+Also, capture the image checksum for verification once the image is transferred to a {{site.data.keyword.powerSys_notm}} AIX instance for restoration.

 <!-- ![cksum](cksum-output.png) -->
 ```